-Students may have the opportunity to participate in sport gala days throughout the year.
-These days are held with other schools across districts for students of varying abilities to engage in physical activity in an enjoyable way, to socialise with peers and develop a sense of commitment to a team and school community whilst increasing their fitness and natural skills.
+Students may have the opportunity to participate in a range of team sports, such as Touch Football, Beach Volleyball, Netball and Soccer.
+This takes place during school time, on Wednesday afternoons, with other schools across the district for students of varying abilities, engaging in physical activity in an enjoyable way, to socialise with peers and develop a sense of commitment to a team and school community whilst increasing their fitness and natural skills.